Online age verification laws in the United States: Missouri

-The bill applies to social media platforms, but excludes electronic mail, direct messaging services, streaming service, news, sports, entertainment, or other content that is preselected by the provider and not user-generated, online shopping or e-commerce, Interactive gaming or virtual gaming, photo editing services, a professional creative network made for artistic content, single-purpose community groups for public safety, cloud storage, and document collaboration services, providing access to or interacting with data visualization platforms, libraries, or hubs, providing or obtaining technical support for a platform, product, or service, academic, scholarly, or genealogical research from its definition of social media platform.
+The bill applies to social media platforms, but excludes electronic mail, direct messaging services, streaming services, news, sports, entertainment, or other content that is preselected by the provider and not user-generated, online shopping or e-commerce, Interactive gaming or virtual gaming, photo editing services, a professional creative network made for artistic content, single-purpose community groups for public safety, cloud storage, and document collaboration services, providing access to or interacting with data visualization platforms, libraries, or hubs, providing or obtaining technical support for a platform, product, or service, academic, scholarly, or genealogical research from its definition of social media platform.

-It would have directed the Attorney General to establish rules for age verification, establish requirements for retaining, protecting, and securely disposing of information obtained by the age verification process, require that the information from the age verification process is retained for the purpose of compliance and not be used for any other purposes.
+It would have directed the Attorney General to establish rules for age verification, establish requirements for the retention, protection, and secure disposal of information obtained by the age verification process, and require that the information from the age verification process be retained for the purpose of compliance and not be used for any other purposes.

 The bill was to be enforced by the state and by a private right of action.
-Violations faces a penalty of $2,500 per violation.
+Violators were to face a penalty of $2,500 per violation.

 It would have taken effect on July 1, 2025.

+South Dakota

+In October 2024, lawmakers in South Dakota announced plans on introducing legislation on having age verification and parental consent for minors to access any app on an app store with support around claiming it to be a good approach to social media.

+On January 30, 2025, SB 180 was introduced to the South Dakota Legislature.
+The bill requires app stores to have four age categories: